kliment/Printrun/README.md

 ### Windows

-First download and install [GIT for Windows](https://git-scm.com/downloads), [Python 3.10](https://www.python.org/downloads/) and a [C-compiler environment](https://wiki.python.org/moin/WindowsCompilers/).
+For running or compiling Pronterface from source we need first download and install [GIT for Windows](https://git-scm.com/downloads), [Python 3.13](https://www.python.org/downloads/) and a [C-compiler environment](https://wiki.python.org/moin/WindowsCompilers/).
+We use Visual Studio 2022 with workloads for Python and C++ installed.
+Please consult `release_windows.bat` in case you want to use other Python versions.
+Currently supported are all versions from 3.8 to 3.13 except the free-threaded versions of 3.12 and 3.13.
+The default version is actual set to 3.13.

 For the next steps we need a CMD window or a PowerShell window.
 You can use Windows Terminal for this as well.
 Create and navigate to a directory of your choice where you want to download the source files of this repository and follow the next steps: